 The real-time data pipeline has now been extended to the AOC.
 Any workstation at the AOC can now receive VLA data as it is produced by the Modcomps.
-Tests of this capability to workstations outside the AOC are ongoing.
+However, tests of extending this capability beyond the AOC have given inconsistent results, so we can not yet support real-time data filling to workstations outside of the AOC.